ABDO10DZ/Katana-botnet/README.md

-# DemonBOT
+# HTTP Botnet
-DemonBOT is an http banking botnet with some new surprises
+http banking botnet with some new surprises

 <br><b> Coming Soon ... </b></br>